-Russia excluded from skating as sporting sanctions increase
+Russia excluded from skating, skiing in sporting sanctions

-LAUSANNE, Switzerland (AP) — Russian athletes have been excluded from yet another sport that is extremely popular at home following the country’s invasion of Ukraine.
+GENEVA (AP) — More and more sports are following the appeal of the International Olympic Committee and banning Russian athletes from competing in the wake of the country’s invasion of Ukraine.

-Russia was banned from competing in international ice skating events on Tuesday, a day after being kicked out of soccer competitions and hockey — Vladimir Putin’s favorite sport.
-The decisions follow the International Olympic Committee’s request to keep Russian athletes out of sporting events around the world.
+Russia was banned from competing in international ice skating and skiing events on Tuesday, a day after being kicked out of soccer competitions and hockey — Vladimir Putin’s favorite team sport.
+The decisions follow the IOC’s request to international sports federations to keep Russian athletes out of events they organize.

 The International Skating Union, the body that runs the sport around the world, said no athletes from Russia or Belarus “shall be invited or allowed to participate” in events until further notice.